ekampourakis/wled_ros_wrapper/README.md

 Check the GitHub actions for automated installation scripts.

 ## Compiling

-* Clone this repository inside your source folder of your catkin workspace: `git clone https://github.com/LMS-Robotics-VR/package_template`
+* Clone this repository inside your source folder of your catkin workspace: `git clone https://github.com/ekampourakis/wled_ros_wrapper`
-* Alternatively you can add this repository as a Git submodule in your existing project: `git submodule add https://github.com/LMS-Robotics-VR/package_template`
+* Alternatively you can add this repository as a Git submodule in your existing project: `git submodule add https://github.com/ekampourakis/wled_ros_wrapper`
-* Build the package: `catkin build package_template`
+* Build the package: `catkin build wled_ros_wrapper`

 ## Running

-After sourcing your catkin workspace, you can run: `roslaunch package_template default.launch` to start the node.
+After sourcing your catkin workspace, you can run: `roslaunch wled_ros_wrapper default.launch` to start the node.
 You can also use the launch file parameters:

-* `config`: Default `$(find package_template)/config/default.yaml`.
+* `config`: Default `$(find wled_ros_wrapper)/config/default.yaml`.
 Loads the provided configuration file to the ROS parameter server.

 ## Configuring